awesome-soft/awesome-devops/README.md

 * [Influxdb](https://www.influxdata.com/) - Open Source Time Series DB Platform for Metrics & Events (Time Series Data).
 * [Grafana](https://grafana.com/) - Data visualization & Monitoring with support for Graphite, InfluxDB, Prometheus, Elasticsearch and many more databases.
 * [Prometheus](https://prometheus.io/) - An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
+* [node-exporter](https://prometheus.io/docs/guides/node-exporter/) - The Prometheus Node Exporter exposes a wide variety of hardware and kernel-related metrics.
+* [cadvisor](https://github.com/google/cadvisor) - cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
+* [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - Telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
+Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.

 ## Application Definition